Thonburi Kingdom: Downfall of Thonburi regime

 Taksin's ruling style differed from traditional Ayutthayan mystic kingship in the aspect that it was based on personal charisma and merits rather than exquisite grandeur.
 Initially, Taksin's energy in fighting the Burmese earned him loyalty but as situation progressed some began to notice noncomformity of his rule.
-He did not erect a great royal city with splendid palaces nor did he actively pursued the old Ayutthayan way.
+He did not erect a great royal city with splendid palaces nor did he actively pursue the old Ayutthayan ways.
 High titles and commands belonged to Taksin's early followers who were not much of high aristocratic stratum.
 Taksin's defeat at the hands of the Burmese in 1776 affected him greatly.
 After 1776, Taksin ceased to personally lead armies in battlefields but instead relegated military commands to the brothers Chaophraya Chakri and Chaophraya Surasi so powers shifted away from him as he focused on religious pursuits.
 Chaophraya Chakri emerged as the most powerful courtier and came to represent old Ayutthayan elite.

 King Taksin persecuted French missionaries in 1775 for their refusals to participate in a ceremony and ended up expelling them from Siam in 1779.
 A decade of strenuous warfare had taken toll on him.
 In late 1776, Taksin began to obsess with Buddhist Kammaṭṭhāna meditations.
 In 1777, Taksin declared before Sangha council that he had become a sotapanna or Buddhist saint and he believed that he could fly.
 In 1779, the pro-Siamese King Ang Non of Cambodia, an ally of Taksin, was murdered and the pro-Vietnamese Cambodian minister Chauvea Tolaha Mu took power.
 Taksin's relationship with his son Prince Inthraphithak deteriorated to the point that he banished his son from the palace.
 His paranoia and religious obsession worsened in mid-1780 when he commanded Buddhist monks to perform the wai to pay respect to him instead of other way round.
 Five hundred monks who refused to comply were flogged.
 Also in 1780, Taksin ordered massacre of some fifty Vietnamese people including Mạc Thiên Tứ and Nguyễn Phúc Xuân, who had earlier taken political refuge in Thonburi, for their alleged sedition.
 In May 1781, Taksin dispatched his first and only official tributary mission to China.
 In December 1781, King Taksin sent army of 20,000 men, led by Chaophrayas Chakri and Surasi, to fight the Vietnamese forces of Nguyễn Phúc Ánh to restore Siamese influence in Cambodia and to install his own son Inthraphithak as new King of Cambodia.
 He burnt a court lady alive, suspecting that she had stolen from his treasury and falsely punished around three hundred people, for their alleged smuggling of rice and salt, at the instigation of two corrupted officials.
 Chinese merchants had to renounce almost all commerce, some were even killed.